zedapp/zed/app/manual/configuration.md

   - "change": triggered when the text in a file changes (throttled every few seconds).
   - "preview": triggered when the Preview panel needs updating.
+  - "check": triggered when static verification is requested, should return a list of annotations.
   - "complete": triggered when the user requests code completion, should return a list of possible completions.
 * "preferences": preference overrides specific to this mode.
 * "keys": key overrides specific to this mode.